They said

 And in survivorship and recovery, developed what one teen coined ‘a laugh you can only grow into.’

-She lives in New York with her husband, also Autistic, much cooler than she,
+She lives with her husband, also Autistic, much cooler than she, and maintains a hyperfocus on the important — like how your pet is doing.

 (Detailed version Vinnie’s path to Autism here.)